 Home buying is a major purchase that requires research, careful analysis, and consideration.
-Figuring out what you want, e.g., location, the number of bedrooms, number of bathrooms, outdoor space design, etc. is the easy part.
+Figuring out what you want, e.g., location, number of bedrooms, number of bathrooms, outdoor space design, etc. is the easy part.
 However, there are many other factors to think about in your home search.
 From your initial search to the moment you get the keys to your new home, I will be there, guiding you through the process.

-As an area expert, I can help you explore different neighborhoods, schools, and other local community amenities that suit your lifestyle.
+As an area expert, I can help you explore neighborhoods, schools, and other local community amenities that suit your lifestyle.

 The Home Buying Process